powsybl/pypowsybl/docs/user_guide/network.rst

     n.create_loads(id='load1', voltage_level_id='VL1', node=4, p0=100, q0=10)

 Now let's add a line between VL1 and VL2.
-You need to add the switches first, three disconnectors and one breaker on VL1 and one disconnector and one breaker on VL2:
+You need to add the switches first, three disconnectors and one breaker on VL1 and one closed disconnector and one breaker on VL2:

 .. testcode::